This is Chapter 2 of The Ultimate Guide to Opportunity Zone Investing

 Here’s why Glickman is so optimistic: Among U.S. investors and corporations, approximately $6.1 trillion in unrealized capital gains is sitting on the sidelines, as of the end of 2017.

 Additionally, hundreds of billions of dollars of capital gains are realized every year.
-(In 2014, Americans claimed $716 billion in realized capital gains on their tax returns.)
+In 2014 alone, Americans claimed $716 billion in realized capital gains on their tax returns.
+The stock market selloff during February and March of 2020 was likely the biggest capital gain recognition period ever.

 These are huge pools of money.